-There is virtually no structural integrity of a narrow width gabion wall.
+There is virtually no structural integrity in the wire of a narrow width gabion wall.
 These walls will require internal support posts imbedded in concrete and spaced on appx.
 6' centers. (see examples below)

-Depending on the installation and local codes, the typical columns may be pipe, pressure treated posts or structural steel members.
+Depending on the installation and local codes, typical columns may be sections of galvanized pipe, pressure treated wood posts or structural steel members.

 Below are examples of support posts- note the variations

 STEP 1 - Start by laying out the wall using a string line and line level or a carpenters level mounted on a long straight edge (usually a 2" X 4" - 12' long) and check that the pad is level in both directions